senchalabs/docs-i18n/guides/controllers/README.md

         }
     });

-Here we have set up two control declarations - one for our loginButton ref and the other for any Button on the page that has been given the action 'logout'.
-For each declaration we passed in a single event handler - in each case listening for the 'tap' event, specifying the action that should be called when that Button fires the tap event.
-Note that we specified the 'doLogin' and 'doLogout' methods as strings inside the control block - this is important.
+In the previous example we have set up two control declarations - one for the loginButton ref and the other for any Button that has been given the 'logout' action.
+For each declaration we passed in a single event handler - in each case listening for the 'tap' event - and specified the action that should be called when that Button fires the tap event.
+Note that we specified both the 'doLogin' and 'doLogout' methods as strings inside the control block - this is important.

-You can listen to as many events as you like in each control declaration, and mix and match ComponentQuery selectors and refs as the keys.
+In each control declaration, you can listen to as many events as you like, and mix and match ComponentQuery selectors and refs as the keys.

 ## Routes

-As of Sencha Touch 2, Controllers can now directly specify which routes they are interested in.
+As of Sencha Touch 2, Controllers can directly specify which routes they are interested in.
 This enables us to provide history support within our app, as well as the ability to deeply link to any part of the application that we provide a route for.

-For example, let's say we have a Controller responsible for logging in and viewing user profiles, and want to make those screens accessible via urls.
-We could achieve that like this:
+For example, let us assume that we have a Controller responsible for logging in and viewing user profiles, and want to make those screens accessible via urls.
+We could achieve that as follows:

     Ext.define('MyApp.controller.Users', {
         extend: 'Ext.app.Controller',